PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

 SqlImport.SetDecryptSecretFunction(Configuration.Secret.DecryptSecret);
 ```
 # LOGGING
-## <a name='Reducecoadbloatbyavoidingtryandcatch'></a>Reduce coad bloat by avoiding try and catch
+## <a name='Reducecoadbloatbyavoidingtryandcatch'></a>Reduce code bloat by avoiding try and catch
-No need for try catch in PowerCommands Run method as the call already is encapsulated in a try catch block, to reduce coad bload let custom code just crasch and handle that by the PowerCommands runtime, it will be logged, it will be presented for the user in a generic way that not reveal sensitive informaiton that could be the case if you just use Console.WriteLine(ex.Message).
+No need for try catch in PowerCommands Run method as the call already is encapsulated in a try catch block, to reduce code bloat let custom code just crash and handle that by the PowerCommands runtime, it will be logged, it will be presented for the user in a generic way that not reveal sensitive information that could be the case if you just use Console.WriteLine(ex.Message).
-## <a name='Reducecoadbloatbyavoidinglogging'></a>Reduce coad bloat by avoiding logging
+## <a name='Reducecoadbloatbyavoidinglogging'></a>Reduce code bloat by avoiding logging
-The runtime always logg information about the input and output from a PowerCommand execution, if you want to pass information from the PowerCommand to the log, you could use Output to to that.
+The runtime always log information about the input and output from a PowerCommand execution, if you want to pass information from the PowerCommand to the log, you could use Output to to that.
 Every time you use a Write method in the Commands class, this will be added to the Output and logged as soon as the method is finished.
 ```
 var name = $"{input.SingleArgument} {input.SingleQuote}";